-Chautauqua Bird, Tree and Garden CLub WELCOMES YOU!
+Chautauqua Bird, Tree and Garden CLub welcomes 2017

-In 2017, BTG will open an exciting new chapter in its long history of helping to beautify Chautauqua.
+BTG is opening an exciting new chapter in a long history of helping to beautify Chautauqua.
 Butterflies and Blooms is an initiative focused on helping Chautauquans create eco-friendly habitats in their gardens here and at their off-season homes.
-Butterflies and Blooms will replace Chautauqua in Bloom, the garden recognition created In 1999 by BTG Board Member Barbara Zuegel and her late husband, Rick.
-Under Barbara's excellent leadership, Chautauqua in Bloom has helped transform the Institution's many privately-owned gardens.
-A natural transition, Butterflies and Bloomswill focus on homeowners' use of native plantings, the elimination of pesticides and herbicides, and the utilization of organic fertilizers and a focus on monarch related nectar plants within more easily sustained habitats.
+Butterflies and Blooms will replace the Chautauqua in Bloom garden recognition program.
+Butterflies and Blooms will focus on homeowners' use of native plantings, the elimination of pesticides and herbicides, and the utilization of organic fertilizers and a focus on monarch related nectar plants within more easily sustained habitats.

 Homeowners who wish to participate in Butterflies and Blooms can consult with BTG's master gardeners, and upon completion of their garden habitats, will receive recognition for their contribution to the health of the local ecosystem.
 Participants will be encouraged to certify their gardens with MonarchWatch.com, a national organization devoted to reversing the extreme decline observed within the Monarch butterfly population.

 76 North Lake Architect to the Stars Awarded Gold Medal